AgentStack User Guide

 🧠 Tip: Add a validation rule in your agent’s logic to check the exact string (e.g., me.agentid), not just the user’s input.
 Reject anything that does not match your domain list.

-Step 2: Use Freename’s All-DNS Resolver
+Step 2: Configure Compatible Resolver Support

 🧩 Recommended: